deliciousbrains/spinupwp-community-code-of-conduct/README.md

 * Do not share personal information of others to people outside the community
 * All content must be "safe for work"
 * Don't spam the spaces with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community
+* Don’t use this platform for support requests for our staff

 This is a safe space, let's keep it that way.